The dynamics of digits: Calculating pi with Galperin's billiards: Galperin Billiard Method

+Generalizing, when $n$ is odd, the $n$-th collision is a ball--ball collision after which $\phi_n = (n+1)\beta$.
+When $n$ is even, the $n$-th collision is a ball--wall collision after which $\phi_n = -n \beta$.

+Working backward from the $\phi_n$, one can integrate the equations of motion to find the times $t_n$ of the collisions and positions $x_n$ and $X_n$ of the balls during the collisions, as for example in \cite{Weidman2013}.
+See~the Appendix~\ref{Sec:equations of motion} for more details.
+The last collision defines if the number of collisions is an odd or an even number.
+Depending on its value, the corresponding digit of $\pi$ is either odd or even.
+Physically, its~parity depends on whether the last collision was a ball--wall collision with no more ball--ball impacts or if it was a ball--ball collision.
+In Ref.~\cite{Davis2015} it is shown that an even number of collisions occurs, $\Pi=2k$, when $2k\beta < \pi < (2k+1)\beta$.
+In Figure~\ref{Fig:positions} we display a typical example of heavy and light ball trajectories, $(t_n, X_n)$ and $(t_n, x_n)$, for $b=2$ and different $N$.

-Using two rules, describing ball-ball and ball-wall collisions, it is straightforward to obtain the angle $\phi_{n}$ describing the velocities after $n$ collisions.
-Typical changes of the vector $\mathbf{w}$ are depicted in Fig.~\ref{Fig:energetic circle} and can be summarized as follows: \begin{itemize} \item[$n=0$,] before any collision has happened, the light particle is at rest, $v = w = 0$, as shown with the horizontal vector with $\phi_0 = 0$ \item[$n=1$,] after the fist ball-ball collision, vector $\mathbf{w}$ is rotated by $2\varphi$, resulting in $\phi_1 = 2\varphi$ \item[$n=2$,] after the fist ball-wall collision, vector $\mathbf{w}$ is flipped vertically, resulting in $\phi_2 = -2\varphi$ \item[$n=3$,] after the second ball-ball collision, vector $\mathbf{w}$ is rotated by $2\varphi$, resulting in $\phi_3 = 4\varphi$ \item[$n=4$,] after the second ball-wall collision, vector $\mathbf{w}$ is flipped vertically, resulting in $\phi_2 = -4\varphi$ \item[odd $n$,] after $(n+1)/2$ ball-ball collisions $\phi_n = (n+1)\varphi$ \item[even $n$,] after $n/2$ ball-wall collisions $\phi_n = -n \varphi$. \end{itemize} During each ball-ball collision, the velocity $V$ of the heavy ball is changed by a negative amount, eventually stopping and reversing the heavy ball.
-After the angle has crossed $\pi/2$ position, the velocity of the heavy mass becomes negative (the ball is moving away from the wall) and its absolute value is increased with each consecutive collision.
-Collisions continue until the closest angle to $\pi$ position is reached.
-After that the iterations end, as continuing further would result in a decrease of the velocity of the heavy mass, which is physically impossible.
-The total number of collisions, labeled by $\Pi$, is then given by
+During each ball--ball collision, the velocity $V$ of the heavy ball is changed by a negative amount, eventually stopping and reversing the heavy ball.
+After the angle $\phi$ has crossed $\pi/2$ position, the~velocity of the heavy mass becomes negative (the ball is moving away from the wall) and its absolute value is increased with each consecutive collision.
+Collisions continue until $\pi+\beta > \phi_\Pi \geq \pi$ and the lighter ball is at rest or moving away from the wall slower than the heavy ball.
+After that, the~iterations end; continuing further would result in a decrease of the velocity of the heavy mass, which is physically impossible.

-where function $\integer[x]$ denotes the integer part of $x$, the greatest integer less than $x$ or equal to it.